top of page

 • Seek careers at international financial institutions or roles requiring cross-border expertise

-• Come from quantitative backgrounds and can handle rigorous technical curriculum
+• Come from quantitative backgrounds and can handle a rigorous technical curriculum

 • Have clear finance career goals and can articulate how the program advances them

-• Are comfortable with some uncertainty as program pioneers
+• Are comfortable with some uncertainty as members of an inaugural cohort

 • Prefer staying in a single location

-• Seek more generalist business education rather than finance specialization
+• Seek generalist business education rather than finance specialisation

 Next Steps: Crafting Your Application